 Remember when Superstorm Sandy ravaged the Atlantic Coastline in 2012?
 It was the second-costliest hurricane in United States history, and Northeastern beach towns weren’t its only victims.
 Sandy hammered New York City, tragically causing intense amounts of damage to many who lived and worked there.
 DCs in the Big Apple suffered as much as any other businesses and one provider even resorted to having its employees move five-gallon buckets full of diesel fuel from a local gas station to its building and up 17 flights of stairs to its generators through a “bucket brigade” assembly line.

 No one ever expected such a powerful storm to strike so far north, which meant many facilities with power supplies on lower levels found themselves in big trouble when massive flooding occurred.
-Hopefully, for everyone’s sakes, the world never experiences anything like Sandy ever again.
+A lot of outages also happened because of falling trees damaging power lines and generators.
+There’s no doubt that quite a few Tree Removal services found a lot of work after the storm had passed, because before any of the power could be restored, all the trees and debris would have to be carefully removed.
+Hopefully, for everyone’s sake, the world never experiences anything like Sandy ever again.

 For instance, a pair of masked men infiltrated a Chicago DC seven years ago and made off with a pile of computer equipment, with approximately 20 data servers being among their haul.
 The center only had one staffer working during the night of the incident, and the criminals either tazed or pistol-whipped the poor individual (reports vary on precisely what happened).
 It’s believed that they utilized a high-powered saw to cut into the building before hiding out in the mechanical closet until most employees went home for the night.